 It’s challenging to specify an exact dollar amount when asking about a tailored suit cost.
 The answer is that a well-built, tailored suit can start at $1,500 or so and climb up to $6,500 plus.

-Just as it is with fine car, you can get anything you desire out of a custom suit.
+Just as it is with a fine car, you can get anything you desire out of a custom suit.
 If you have one made that’s relatively basic with durable, cost-effective materials and minimal extras, you won’t be looking in the higher price range.
 Men who choose high-quality tropical wool, fine silk lining, bone buttons and two or three extra interior pockets are going to pay more.

 Does Quality Matter?

-Men that want to know how much does a tailored suit cost are often thinking only of their short term expenses.
+Men that want to know how much does a tailored suit cost are often thinking only of their short-term expenses.
 While that’s obviously an important factor, you can’t really think about buying a custom suit in the same way you think about buying a pair of jeans.

 When you buy a custom suit, you’re paying for more than just something to wear.
 You’re paying for superior craftsmanship and a fit that you just can’t get when you buy off the rack.
 Even made-to-measure suits can’t offer the same incredible fit that you’ll get when you purchase a suit made exclusively for you.